 The Compensation Committee and the Board solicit recommendations from our CEO and other officers regarding compensation matters, including the compensation of executive officers and key employees other than our CEO.
 They assist the Compensation Committee by providing information such as financial results, short-term and long-term business and financial plans, and strategic objectives, as well as their views on elements of our compensation program and compensation levels.
 Our CEO attended all of the Compensation Committee meetings held in 2021, although he did not participate in any portion of the meetings related to his compensation and performance.
 Only members of the Compensation Committee vote on matters before that committee.
-The primary responsibilities of the Compensation Committee include: (i) reviewing director compensation and recommending changes to the Board for approval; (ii) approving our CEO's compensation; (iii) reviewing the compensation of other named executive officers; (iv) administering our executive officer compensation plans, as well as any equity-based compensation plans and any other compensation arrangements, including approving awards thereunder, to the extent such plans and arrangements affect executive officers; (iv) overseeing objective performance goals, individual award levels, and operative and subjective performance measures, and overseeing all aspects of executive officer incentive compensation; (iv) reviewing any employment agreements, severance arrangements, change in control agreements and severance protection plans, and other contracts, arrangements, or provisions affecting executive officers; (vii) reviewing the compensation disclosures in the annual proxy statement and Annual Report on Form 10-K filed with the SEC and discussing the disclosures with management; (viii) performing annual performance evaluations of our executive officers; (ix) performing an annual self-evaluation; (x) reviewing its charter and recommending changes to the Governance Committee for submission t
+The primary responsibilities of the Compensation Committee include: (i) reviewing director compensation and recommending changes to the Board for approval; (ii) approving our CEO's compensation; (iii) reviewing the compensation of other named executive officers; (iv) administering our executive officer compensation plans, as well as any equity-based compensation plans and any other compensation arrangements, including approving awards thereunder, to the extent such plans and arrangements affect executive officers; (v) overseeing objective performance goals, individual award levels, and operative and subjective performance measures, and overseeing all aspects of executive officer incentive compensation; (vi) reviewing and approving any employment agreements, severance arrangements, change in control agreements and severance protection plans, and other contracts, arrangements, or provisions affecting executive officers; (vii) reviewing the compensation disclosures in the annual proxy statement and Annual Report on Form 10-K filed with the SEC and discussing the disclosures with management; (viii) performing annual performance evaluations of our executive officers; (ix) performing an annual self-evaluation; (x) reviewing its charter and recommending changes to the Governance Committee for submission to the Board for approval; (xi) submitting all equity-based compensation plans, executive officer compensation plans, and material revisions to such plans to a vote of the Board, and to a vote of stockholders if required; (xii) preparing the Compensation Committee report required to be included in our annual proxy statement; (xiii) overseeing of the Company's diversity and inclusion and human capital planning initiatives; and (xiv) overseeing the biannual review of pay equity for the Company.